Childhood disintegrative disorder: Signs and symptoms

-In her book, Thinking in Pictures, Temple Grandin argues that compared to "Kanner's classic autism" and to Asperger syndrome, CDD is characterized with more severe sensory processing disorder but less severe cognitive problems.
-She also argues that compared to most autistic individuals, persons with CDD have more severe speech pathology and they usually do not respond well to stimulants.
+Most children with CDD regress to severe intellectual disability.

 Causes

 All of the causes of childhood disintegrative disorder are still unknown.
 Sometimes CDD surfaces abruptly within days or weeks, while in other cases it develops over a longer period of time.
 A Mayo Clinic report indicates: "Comprehensive medical and neurological examinations in children diagnosed with childhood disintegrative disorder seldom uncover an underlying medical or neurological cause.
 Although the occurrence of epilepsy is higher in children with childhood disintegrative disorder, experts don't know whether epilepsy plays a role in causing the disorder."

 CDD, especially in cases of later age of onset, has also been associated with certain other conditions, particularly the following: